 “I actually read your guest article on Sylvie von Duuglas-Ittu’s 8 limbs.us blog a while back.
 It was really, really encouraging for me to read that post and now your blog, too.
 You’d said some things where I felt you were expressing my own thoughts/feelings and it is incredibly refreshing for me.
 I don’t really have much of a Muay Thai community where I am.
 I am the only foreigner and female at my gym where they speak no English and my Thai is still limited, so it can get pretty lonely at certain times, especially if I’m struggling with something.
 So being able to read a blog like yours online, with someone expressing thoughts that echo my own and experiencing similar things helps me in a massive way.
 It’s great to read about what you’re doing, and encourages and inspires me all the more, especially as you are working as a teacher too.”

-Sarah wrote a blog post for MasterToddy.com, talking about her journey so far and what making the transition to our gym has meant for her, which is a wonderful read.
-You can read that here.
+Sarah wrote a blog post about her journey so far and what making the transition to our gym has meant for her, which you should also check out.

 I asked Katy what her thoughts were on the subject, and she responded with this:

 “Some guys get uncomfortable sparring with girls, and I can’t control or judge the way they feel but it often means they end up being too nice.
 It’s awesome to train with girls because we aren’t afraid to trade with each other.
 The best and most intense sparring I have is with women.
 It also feels like a privilege to be able to meet all these women, exchange stories, and be inspired by them.
-It pushes me to train harder and gives me a true feeling of teamwork and family.
-Plus, we smell better.”
+It pushes me to train harder and gives me a true feeling of teamwork and family.”